Technology Partners

 Series C in 2000

-Imagicast, Inc. specializes in strategic merchandising solutions tailored for retailers.
-The company offers a one-to-one merchandising platform that integrates marketing, e-commerce, and business intelligence capabilities.
-This platform enables retailers and brand manufacturers to create engaging in-store product demonstrations and personalized promotions.
-Additionally, it provides valuable insights into customer shopping and purchasing behaviors, allowing clients to enhance their conversion rates from shoppers to buyers.
-By focusing on these strategic solutions, Imagicast aims to support retailers in maximizing their sales potential and improving customer engagement.
+Imagicast, Inc. specializes in strategic merchandising solutions tailored for the retail sector.
+The company offers a one-to-one merchandising platform that integrates marketing, e-commerce, and business intelligence functionalities.
+This platform empowers retailers and brand manufacturers to create engaging in-store product demonstrations and personalized promotions.
+Additionally, it enables the collection of valuable insights into customer shopping and purchasing behaviors, helping clients enhance their ability to convert shoppers into buyers.

 AllAdvantage